Management of epidemics

 As mentioned above, you may be involved in the management of an epidemic once it is confirmed by the health authorities.
 The type of control measures you need to implement depend on the type of infectious agent, how the disease is transmitted, and any other factors contributing to the disease.
 Generally, your control measures should target the infectious agent, the source of any infection, and the treatment of those who became ill.
 Remember, the source of infection could be humans or animals, or non-living things in the environment.

 If you do not implement the correct control measures, the epidemic may continue to spread in your area.
-For example, if contaminated food is the source of an outbreak in your community, you will need to control the outbreak by teaching the community about food hygiene (Figure 42.4), so they are not exposed to contaminated food.
+For example, if contaminated food is the source of an outbreak in your community, you will need to control the outbreak by teaching the community about food hygiene (figure below), so they are not exposed to contaminated food.
 If it is caused by contaminated water, you should educate them not to drink the water until it is treated with chlorine.
 If mosquito breeding sites are the source of a malaria epidemic, you will need to teach the community to clear the breeding sites for mosquitoes.

-This short discussion of epidemic investigation and management brings the Communicable Diseases Module to a close.
 We hope that after studying the 42 study sessions and completing your practical training attachments, you will feel confident to identify, treat, refer, prevent and control communicable diseases effectively in your community, and report cases accurately and at the proper time.